What is Amaranth?

 Health Benefits of Amaranth Leaves

-Used mostly as part of the winter dishes of saag, it is the less favorite relative of spinach.
+Used mostly as part of the winter dishes of saag, it is the less favourite relative of spinach.
 But Amaranth leaves are much superior to most greens because they are a powerhouse of nutrients.
-For example, amaranth leaves have three times more calcium and Niacin than spinach leaves and seven times more calcium and iron than lettuce.
 Let us look at some health benefits of eating Amaranth leaves.

 Amaranth leaves are a storehouse of essential phytonutrients and antioxidants which help to reduce inflammation in the body and provide an extra boost of nutrition to one’s health.